The Werewolf Caper:

 I wasn’t convinced that Dumbledore and the rest of the staff would have regarded saving Snape at the end of 5th year as sufficient cause to just hand the Head Boy badge over to James two years later.
 Not when it was his own friends and his own actions which set up the situation that made saving Snape necessary in the first place.
 And particularly not when everyone was actively engaged in attempting to hush the matter up.

-In addition, Severus Snape clearly knew that Lupin was a werewolf, and perhaps keeping Lupin on as a Prefect might not have looked like a wise move.
+In addition, Severus Snape clearly knew good and well that Lupin was a werewolf, and, vows of silence notwithstanding, perhaps keeping Lupin on as a Prefect might not have looked like a wise move.